vesoft-inc/nebula/tests/README.md

 ## How to add test case

-You can find all nebula test cases in [these feature files](tck/features) and some openCypher cases in [other files](tck/openCypher/features).
+You can find all nebula test cases in [tck/features](tck/features) and some openCypher cases in [tck/openCypher/features](tck/openCypher/features).
 Some references about [TCK](https://github.com/opencypher/openCypher/tree/master/tck) may be what you need.

 The test cases are organized in feature files and described in gherkin language.
 The structure of feature file is like following example: